Skip to content

 Established 1996

-Fredericks & Freiser has been a defining voice in contemporary art since 1996.
-As one of the first galleries to open in Chelsea (the fourth to sign a lease and the sixth to open its doors), the gallery helped shape the neighborhood’s emergence as an international art destination.
-Designed by architect Andrew Ong, our current space on West 24th Street continues that legacy with an emphasis on clarity, intimacy, and visibility.
+Fredericks & Freiser has been a defining voice in contemporary art since its founding in 1996.
+Among the first galleries to open in Chelsea—the fourth to sign a lease and sixth to open its doors—the gallery helped shape the neighborhood’s rise as a global hub for contemporary art.
+Our current space on West 24th Street, designed by architect Andrew Ong, continues this legacy with an emphasis on clarity, openness, and the dynamic exchange between art and audience.

 Our artists have been recognized with the MacArthur Fellowship, Guggenheim Fellowship, Rome Prize, Baloise Art Prize, and the Joan Mitchell Fellowship.
 Their work has appeared in major international exhibitions including the Whitney Biennial, Documenta, Site Santa Fe, and the Venice Biennale, and has been acquired by leading institutions such as MoMA, the Whitney Museum of American Art, the Walker Art Center, SFMoMA, the Hammer Museum, and Tate Modern.